anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 Year C

 * **Isaiah 1.1, 10-20** continues the series on the prophets, and is the first of two weeks in Isaiah (moving on chronologically from Hosea).
 Both readings are quite hard-hitting, which provides a smooth transition into Jeremiah.
 (Isaiah's call featured in Proper 1.)
 God has no pleasure in his people's offerings when their hands are 'full of blood'. **Psalm 50.1-8, 23-24** (EV: 1-8, 22-23) [or 50.1-7] speaks of God testifying against his people, despite their sacrifices.
-* **Hebrews 11.1-3, 8-16** begins a series in Hebrews 11-13, and is about the faith of Abraham.
+* **Hebrews 11.1-3, 8-16** begins a four-part series in Hebrews 11-13, and is about the faith of Abraham.
 * **Luke 12.32-40** continues the series in Luke, and is about treasure in heaven and the coming of the Son of Man.
 The choice of verses seems odd, but it captures the seamless transition between 'don't worry' (22-34) and 'be ready' (35-48).
 (The reading could be extended to verse 48, 'when opportunity allows'.)
 The 'Related' reading, **Genesis 15.1-6**, is about Abram looking to his reward and trusting God's promise.
 The 'Related' psalm, **Psalm 33.12-22** [or 33.12-21] is about waiting for God, who is our 'shield' (Genesis 15.1).

 ## Sunday between 14 and 20 August (Proper 15) {#proper15}